2e3s/awatcher/README.md

 | Wayland + KDE   | :yellow_circle: [^3] | :green_circle:      |
 | Wayland + Gnome | :yellow_circle: [^4] | :green_circle:      |

+> [!IMPORTANT]
+> Gnome watcher in Wayland requires [this extension](https://extensions.gnome.org/extension/5592/focused-window-d-bus/) to be installed.
+> Also, if you have problems with tray icons in Gnome, you may try [this extension](https://extensions.gnome.org/extension/615/appindicator-support/) for the bundle (StatusNotifierItem specification).

 [^1]: A few other DEs besides Sway may implement [wlr foreign toplevel protocol](https://wayland.app/protocols/wlr-foreign-toplevel-management-unstable-v1),
 [^2]: [KWin idle](https://wayland.app/protocols/kde-idle) and [Idle notify](https://wayland.app/protocols/ext-idle-notify-v1) protocols are supported.
 [^3]: KWin doesn't implement any toplevel protocol yet, KWin script is utilized instead (builtin, no actions required).